openstack-infra/system-config/doc/source/jenkins.rst

 #.
 You will configure global scp and ftp credentials for static and
-   docs sites respectively later, but as we haven't setup those sites yet, thats not possible :).
+   docs sites respectively later, but as we haven't setup those sites yet, that's not possible :).

 Puppet takes care of the rest.

 Quirks
 ------

-Note that jenkins talks to it's slaves via ssh, the modules/openstack_project/manifests/init.pp file contains the ssh public key that puppet installs on the slaves.
+Note that jenkins talks to its slaves via ssh, the modules/openstack_project/manifests/init.pp file contains the ssh public key that puppet installs on the slaves.